jasonpedely/jasonpedely/README.md

 -->

 ### Hey!
 I'm Jason 👋
-#### I enjoy answering complex questions and solving problems using different kinds of data analysis techniques inlcuding predictive analytics.
+#### I enjoy answering complex questions and solving problems using different kinds of data analysis techniques.

 - 🔭 I’m currently working on Data Engineering projects using SQL and Python